gramuah/pose-estimation-study/README.md

 ## Requirements: hardware

-1. For training the models is required a GPU with at least 6 GB of memory and CUDA support.
+1. For training, the models are required a GPU with at least 6 GB of memory and CUDA support.

 ## Installation